jordyorel/orus-lang/docs/MISSING.md

 - ⚠️ **Module system** – Runtime hooks exist (`interpret_module` and module
   loaders), yet the surface syntax and packaging workflow remain to be implemented and tested.
-- ✅ **Pattern matching** – Enum `match` statements lower through scoped temporaries with chained `if` statements, including destructuring payloads, `_` wildcards, and an exhaustiveness check that surfaces missing or duplicate variants during type inference.
+- ✅ **Pattern matching** – `match` now supports enums and literal values using the unified `pattern ->` arm syntax.
+Lowering reuses scoped temporaries and chained `if` statements, preserving payload destructuring, `_` wildcards, and exhaustiveness diagnostics for enums.
+Expression-style matches that yield a value remain outstanding.

 ---